ros2/design/articles/160_roslaunch_frontend.md

 *-* Care must be exercised to avoid coupling static descriptions with a given implementation.

-### Forward Description Mapping plus Markup Sugars (FDM+)
+### Forward Description Mapping plus Markup Helpers (FDM+)

-A variation on FDM that allows launch entities to supply markup language specific hooks to do their own parsing.
+A variation on FDM that allows launch entities to supply markup language specific helpers to do their own parsing.
+The parser may thus delegate entire description sections to these helpers, which may or may not delegate back to the parser (e.g. for nested arbitrary launch entities).

 #### Description Markup